sira313/TWCARTY/README.md

 #### Tips
 Better use [Squoosh](https://squoosh.app/) to convert your pics to *.webp

-I've tried eleventy-img but it's kinda not much for me.
+I've tried eleventy-img but it seems less suitable for me.
 If you wanna try it, try it [yourself](https://www.11ty.dev/docs/plugins/image/).